chaoss/augur/docs/source/quick-start.rst

 Installing Ubuntu in VirtualBox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Open the machine which we have created earlier.
-- Now in the pop-up click on the disk image where you have downloaded your ubuntu and click on finish.
+- Now in the pop-up, click on the disk image where you have downloaded your ubuntu and click on finish.
 - In the welcome window select Install Ubuntu and move forward with the default options.
 .. image:: development-guide/images/Af.png
   :width: 600